-Property, Plant and Equipment
+Property and Equipment

-Property, plant and equipment are stated at historical cost less accumulated depreciation and any impairment in value.
+Property and equipment are stated at historical cost less accumulated depreciation and any impairment in value.
 Historical cost includes expenditures that are directly attributable to the acquisition of the items.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Corporation and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognized.
 All other repairs and maintenance are charged to the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) during the financial period in which they are incurred.
 Once an asset is available for use in the location and condition intended by management, it is depreciated to its residual value using the appropriate depreciation rate set forth by management.
-Depreciation is calculated using the declining balance method to allocate the cost of property, plant and equipment to their residual values over their estimated useful lives, as follows:
+Depreciation is calculated using the declining balance method to allocate the cost of property and equipment to their residual values over their estimated useful lives, as follows:

 Land, Yards, Buildings & Improvements - Buildings 4%

 Leasehold improvements 20%

+Business operating equipment 10%

 Fences and parking lots 8%

 Land is not depreciated

-Storage Containers - Storage containers 30%
+Storage Containers - Storage containers 10%

 Vehicles - Vehicles 30% to 40%

 Truck decks and cranes 20%

+Office and Community Forcing and To an it was an it and in more than 200/

 Office and Computer Equipment - Furniture and equipment 20%

 Computer equipment 45%